vizui/designpatterns/docs/content/patterns/patterns/filters.md

 [pattern]
 <h3>Filters</h3>

 #### Purpose
-Users may need filter a collection of items or search results to find items of interest.
+Users need filter a collection of items or search results to find items of interest.

 #### Description
 Filters provide a set of controls to reduce items in a collection based on characteristics or attributes that a user is targeting.
-For example, showing all notes created last year.

-#### Basic functionality
+For example, filtering a collection of items by date or by tag.

 Filters can provide the following functionality:
 - A list of interesting attributes common to items in a collection, and possible values to filter by